 At the request of the donor, a majority of the support is intended for Dane County residents which is where Marie Endres lived and worked for many years.
 Students in other parts of Wisconsin are also eligible.

-Full or partial scholarships are available for up to $500 per school year beginning in September of 2017.
+Full or partial scholarships are available for private lessons for up to $500 per school year beginning in September of 2024.
 Funds are paid directly to the private music teacher on a semester basis.
 A student may reapply for additional funding for subsequent years.
 Three award winners will be chosen for the 2024-2025 school year.

 Selection of scholarship recipients is primarily based on dedication to music study and financial need.
-Applications are reviewed by an advisory committee made up of school and community string music advocates.
+Applications are reviewed by an advisory committee.

 Documentation is required from the student, music educator, private music educator, and director or administrator.
 For a list and specific descriptions, see the documentation list.